-In order to ensure that the issuers being reviewed do no significant harm (DNSH) with regard to sustainability, Ofi Invest AM analyses the issuers in terms of:
+In order to ensure that the issuers under review Do No Significant Harm (DNSH) in terms of sustainability, Ofi Invest AM analyses issuers in terms of:

-- indicators of adverse sustainability impacts within the meaning of the SFDR (Sustainable Finance Disclosure Regulation) known as "Principal Adverse Impacts" or PAIs; - o activities that are controversial or deemed sensitive in terms of sustainability; - o the presence of controversies deemed to be of very great severity. - How were the indicators for adverse impacts on sustainability factors taken into account?
+- Indicators for Principal Adverse Impacts (PAI indicators) for sustainability within the meaning of the SFDR; - o Activities that are controversial or considered sensitive in terms of sustainability; - o The presence of controversies deemed to be very severe. - How were the indicators for adverse impacts on sustainability factors taken into account?